James R. Otteson

 Executive Director of the Eudaimonia Institute

 Dr. Otteson came to Wake Forest in the Fall of 2013.
-He is Professor of Economics, the Thomas W. Smith Presidential Chair in Business Ethics, the Executive Director of The BB&T Center for the Study of Capitalism, and will now serve as the inaugural Executive Director of the Eudaimonia Institute.
+He is a Professor of Economics, the Thomas W. Smith Presidential Chair in Business Ethics, the Executive Director of the Eudaimonia Institute, and a Senior Fellow for The BB&T Center for the Study of Capitalism .
 He received his BA from the University of Notre Dame and his PhD from the University of Chicago.
 Before coming to Wake Forest, Dr. Otteson was joint professor of philosophy and economics, and philosophy department chair, at Yeshiva University.
 He has taught previously at New York University, Georgetown University, and the University of Alabama.
 He also serves as Research Professor in the Freedom Center and in the Philosophy Department at the University of Arizona, and he is a Senior Scholar at the Fund for American Studies in Washington, DC.
 His website can be found at jamesotteson.com

 To inquire on Dr. Otteson’s availability for a speaking engagement submit a request here.